AradorAristata/gemini-agent/README.md

 A project for building and managing AI agents powered by Google's Gemini model.

+FOR THE LOVE OF ALL THAT IS HOLY, THIS IS JUST A TEST TOOL.
+DO NOT USE IT WITHOUT TAKING A LOT OF CARE TO ISOLATE WHAT IT CAN TOUCH.
+I PASS IN THE WORKING DIRECTORY AS THE CALCULATOR APP BUT BE SURE YOU UNDERSTAND WHAT IS HAPPENING BEFORE YOU RUN IT.

 ## Overview

 This project provides a framework for creating intelligent agents that leverage the Gemini API to perform various tasks, including code generation, analysis, and automation.